yairgil/azure-docs/articles/azure-monitor/platform/alerts-smart-detections-migration.md

 ### Managing Smart Alert rules settings using the Azure portal

-After the migration is completed, you access the new Smart Alert rules for your Application Insight resource, in a similar way to other alert rules defined for the resource:
+After the migration is completed, you access the new Smart Alert rules in your Application Insight resource, in a similar way to other alert rules defined for the resource:

 1. select **Alerts** under the **Monitoring** heading in your Application Insights resource left-side menu.